oantby/botterage-2/README.md

 * Isn't the twitch chat channel (IRC) unencrypted?

-Yes.
+~~Yes.
 It is.
 That certainly is a downside, isn't it?
 Twitch also has a websocket approach to chat, which someday I may use.
 But, as it stands, a websocket client in c++ would take me more than a handful of minutes, and I personally like building that kind of thing out myself - it's a nice way to keep the brain flexible.
-Plus, I've already written a websocket server before, so the client should be easy, relatively speaking - just need to not be lazy.
+Plus, I've already written a websocket server before, so the client should be easy, relatively speaking - just need to not be lazy.~~

+Nope.